mmuratake/game/README.md

 Download [game.zip](distributions/game.zip) if you're not sure which one you want.

 Run the game by running the file "bin/game.bat" (or "bin/game") if you're not on Windows.
+You'll need to have Java installed to run the game.

+## Play on the Browser

+You can [play the game online](play/index.html), but it's still a work in progress.
+Visit the page again to watch for updates.

-### Developer Source Code Documentation
+## Developer Source Code Documentation

 If you're a game developer and interested in contributing, you can check out the [source code documentation](javadoc/index.html).

-### Play on the Browser

-This is a future that is still a work in progress.
-Visit the page again in the future to see if it's been added.